Fedora's Darktable will use Rawspeed as static library

 Unbundling pugixml could perhaps make sense and is something we could consider doing ourselves.
 At least that seems to be properly packaged by at least debian and ubuntu.

 #4 Updated by Germano Massullo about 3 years ago

 Rathann, member of the Fedora Packaging Committee, asked me to paste in this ticket (because he does not have a Darktable.org Redmine account) the message he sent to Klaus Post here: https://github.com/klauspost/rawspeed/issues/109#issuecomment-120377125

 Hello, I'm a member of the Fedora Packaging Committee.
 Could you please answer our standard set of questions: https://fedoraproject.org/wiki/Packaging:No_Bundled_Libraries#Standard_questions ?
 Please also read the beginning of that page for some arguments against bundling.

 Would you consider making a shared library with regular formal releases?
 This would make packager's life a lot easier, even if there are API/ABI breaks (just please take care of bumping the version properly).
 Also, nobody is asking you to support older releases (though it would be nice), that is the job of distribution package maintainers.

 According to comments in http://redmine.darktable.org/issues/10582 , darktable bundles an active fork of rawspeed.
 Are you aware of their fork?
 What is your relation to the darktable project? =====================

 Klaus already answered at comment https://github.com/klauspost/rawspeed/issues/109#issuecomment-120386991

-#5 Updated by Pascal de Bruijn almost 3 years ago
+#5 Updated by Pascal de Bruijn about 3 years ago

 The problem is that there should be no shared library ever.
 This is NOT a good idea at all.